 Grandparents who are eagerly awaiting a new grandchild may worry about the name that will be chosen for the precious bundle.
 If asked about their preference, they shouldn't lie but should phrase their answers carefully.
 Names, thank goodness, have a way of growing on us.
 And almost always a grandchild's name ends up being a very minor note in a symphony of love.

 Need more help in choosing your grandparent name?
-These books can provide a wealth of ideas.
-Some are more serious than others, and some offer extras in addition to lists of names.
-Read the descriptions to find the one that's right for you, or pick up a copy for a friend who is approaching grandparenthood.
+This book provides a wealth of ideas.
+It contains several hundred grandparent names, some with cute stories that go along with them.
+Read the descriptions to find the name that's right for you, or pick up a copy for a friend who is approaching grandparenthood.